brockcp/BLOCjams-angular/README.md

 ### Background:

-- I built Bloc-Jams-Angular in June 2017 during the backend phase of my web developer program at Bloc.
+- I built BrockJams-Angular in June 2017 during the backend phase of my web developer program at Bloc.
 This project was built entirely with AngularJS within the MVC framework.